Q: What is the I Ching?

-Q: How do I pronounce the title of the book?
+Q: How do I pronounce I Ching, the title of the book?

-A: The I Ching can also be spelt Yijing (pinyin spelling).
+The I Ching can also be spelt Yijing (pinyin spelling).
 Both are pronounced “ee-jing” (tones are yì jīng) and are written 易經 in Chinese.
 They literally mean “change classic.”
 It is often called the Book of Change(s).
+The original core text is the Zhouyi (Chou-i, pronounced “joe-ee”).

 Q: Why are there two different spellings for it?

-A: There are a number of systems for writing out the sounds of Chinese words in roman letters .
-“I Ching“ uses the Wade-Giles system, and “Yijing” uses the pinyin system, now the standard international system.
-As many books about the I Ching use Wade-Giles, we use that title for this web page, but in general, use pinyin unless otherwise indicated.
+There are a number of systems for writing out the sounds of Chinese words in roman letters (i.e., romanization).
+The title “I Ching“ is written using the nineteenth-century Wade-Giles system, and “Yijing” uses the twentieth-century pinyin system, which is now the international standard.
+Because many English-language books about the I Ching use Wade-Giles, we have used that version on this web page, but in general, we use pinyin.

 Q: How do I figure out what to read in the I Ching?

-A: Many people select a reading by casting, using coins (see our Resources page) or other techniques.
+Many people select a reading by casting, using coins (see our Basics page) or other techniques.
 An even older technique uses yarrow stalks.
-The I Ching can also be read informally or in a structured manner.
+The I Ching can also be read informally or in a planned-out manner.

-Q: What I Ching version should I buy?
+Q: What I Ching edition should I buy?

 *Anthony, Carol: A Guide to the I Ching, 1980.
 Meant to accompany Wilhelm.